Skip to main content

 Jane M. Klausman Women in Business Scholarship

-The Houston Club recipient is awarded a $1250 scholarship, and is able to compete at the District 10 Level.
-The District 10 winner is awarded a $2,000 scholarship, and the District 10 winner is then able to compete for one of six $8,000 scholarships awarded by Zonta International.
+The Houston Club recipient is awarded a $1250 scholarship and is able to compete at the District 10 Level which includes 5 states.
+The District 10 winner receives a $5,000 scholarships awarded by Zonta International.

 For any questions, please contact our Scholarship Chair at